fengxia41103/myblog/content/pages/about.md

-I started PY Consulting in 2015, hoping to advocate the value of POC (proof-of-concent).
+I started PY Consulting in 2015, hoping to advocate the value of POC (proof-of-concept).
 I have done quite a few projects, both in my leisure and as a real product, with satisfactory results measured by a view point of technology.
 Yet, I have not found the sweet spot to convince its business value.